Where We Be

 Robin gets pelted by sleet and sand (see the streak marks in the photo?)

-Laguna de los Tres -- minus the towering mountains behind
+Laguna de los Tres -- minus the towering mountains behind it

-We hunkered down waiting for the weather to clear but it only got worse
+We hunkered down, waiting for the weather to clear, but it only got worse

 We made our way back down the mountain in a snow squall